karajan1001/aiooss2/README.md

 Async client for aliyun OSS(Object Storage Service) using oss2 and aiohttp_/asyncio_.

-The main purpose of this library is to support aliyun OSS api, but other services should work (but maybe with minor fixes).
-For now, we have tested only upload/download api for OSS.
+The main purpose of this library is to support aliyun OSS async api, but other services should work (but maybe with minor fixes).
+For now, we have tested only upload/download/delete/list api for OSS.
 More functionality will be coming soon.

 # Install